secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Usually what you talked about with your friends should be kept confidential for a life time.
 Yet, a public trade transaction must only be confidential until the trade was executed which can happen in milliseconds.
 It directly influences a very important attacker resource: The time an attacker has to try to gain access to the confidential information.
-The SCC considers two ranges of longevity for its standardized security levels: short longevity of less than one day and long longevity of a day or more than a day.
+The SCC considers only two ranges of longevity for its standardized security levels: short longevity of less than one day and long longevity of a day or more than a day.
 Further levels with finer longevity levels can be added by other organizations.

 **Summary: less than one day, more than a day**